-We expect weaker global economic growth in 2019 compared with 2018.
-At 2.8%, global GDP growth will presumably be slower than in 2018 (+3.2%).
-Chemical production is expected to increase at a rate of 2.7%, on a level with the previous year (+2.7%).
-We anticipate an average oil price of $70 for a barrel of Brent blend crude and an exchange rate of $1.15 per euro.
-Despite the challenging environment characterized by a high level of uncertainty, we aim to grow profitably and slightly increase the BASF Group’s sales and income from operations (EBIT) before special items in 2019.
-The return on capital employed (ROCE) should slightly exceed the cost of capital percentage but decline slightly compared with 2018.
+For 2020, we expect global economic uncertainty to be very high and that growth will be significantly depressed by the drop in demand and production outages in connection with the coronavirus outbreak.
+Consequently, the global economy is forecast to grow by 2.0%, considerably slower than in 2019 (+2.6%).
+Global chemical production is expected to expand by 1.2%, well below the 2019 level (1.8%).
+We anticipate an average oil price of $60 for a barrel of Brent crude and an exchange rate of $1.15 per euro.
+Despite the challenging environment characterized by a high level of uncertainty, we aim to increase our sales to between €60 billion and €63 billion (2019: €59,316 million).
+The BASF Group’s income from operations (EBIT) before special items is expected to be between €4.2 billion and €4.8 billion (2019: €4,536 million).
+The return on capital employed (ROCE) should reach between 6.7% and 7.7% (2019: 7.7%) and thus be below the cost of capital percentage of 9%.

 1 For sales, “slight” represents a change of 1–5%, while “considerable” applies to changes of 6% and higher.
 “At prior-year level” indicates no change (+/–0%).
 For earnings, “slight” means a change of 1–10%, while “considerable” is used for changes of 11% and higher.
 “At prior-year level” indicates no change (+/–0%).
-At a cost of capital percentage of 10% for 2018 and 2019, we define a change in ROCE of 0.1 to 1.0 percentage points as “slight,” a change of more than 1.0 percentage points as “considerable” and no change (+/–0 percentage points) as “at prior-year level.”
+At a cost of capital percentage of 9% for 2020, we define a change in ROCE of 0.1 to 1.0 percentage points as “slight,” a change of more than 1.0 percentage points as “considerable” and no change (+/–0 percentage points) as “at prior-year level.”

 This page contains forward-looking statements.
 These statements are based on current estimates and projections of the Board of Executive Directors and currently available information.
 Forward-looking statements are not guarantees of the future developments and results outlined therein.
 These are dependent on a number of factors; they involve various risks and uncertainties; and they are based on assumptions that may not prove to be accurate.
-Such risk factors include those discussed in Opportunities and Risks of the BASF Report 2018.
+Such risk factors include those discussed in Opportunities and Risks of the BASF Report 2019.
 BASF does not assume any obligation to update the forward-looking statements contained in this outlook above and beyond the legal requirements.